-Even if antitrust courts have a role under the Sherman Act in scrutinizing, and even modifying internal product design decisions (as the courts below did here), it is particularly important to ensure that the definition and application of so-called "less restrictive alternatives" do not undermine innovation and investment incentives or otherwise harm consumer welfare.
-Less restrictive alternative analysis is not a roving mandate for antitrust courts to impose limitations on product designs because the court or a private plaintiff can conjure up some alternative design that it thinks is "fairer" or more advantageous to a particular supplier or constituency.
+Even if antitrust courts were to have a role under the Sherman Act in scrutinizing, and even modifying, internal product design decisions (as the courts below did here), it is particularly important to ensure that the definition and application of so-called "less restrictive alternatives" do not undermine innovation and investment incentives or otherwise harm consumer welfare.
+Less restrictive alternative analysis should not be a roving mandate for antitrust courts to impose limitations on product designs simply because the court or a private plaintiff can conjure up some alternative design that it thinks is "fairer" or more advantageous to a particular supplier or constituency or even one that the plaintiff or court believes is "better."
+Antitrust cases are not product focus groups.

 The Sherman Act tests the reasonableness of a restraint, not whether it is the "least" restrictive approach that might be adopted.
 See, e.g., Am.
 Motor Inns, Inc. v.
 Holiday Inns, Inc., 521 F.2d 1230, 1248 (3d Cir.
-1975) ("In a rule of reason case, the test is not whether the defendant deployed the least restrictive alternative."); Nat'l Football League v.
+1975) ("In a rule of reason case, the test is not whether the defendant deployed the least restrictive alternative."); see also Nat'l Football League v.
 N. Am.
 Soccer League, 459 U.S. 1074, 1079 (1982) (Rehnquist, J., dissenting from the denial of certiorari) ("The antitrust laws impose a standard of reasonableness, not a standard of absolute necessity.").

-Here, however, while asserting that standard, both the district court and Ninth Circuit effectively applied a "least" restrictive alternative approach without placing any burden on the plaintiffs to show that the alternative approach could preserve the NCAA's conception of its own product design.
-Nor, importantly, did the Ninth Circuit even consider whether its self-made alternative would just as likey harm consumer welfare in the "but for world"-i.e., whether the same output and quality of amateur athletic competitions would likely exist throughout the NCAA under the court's self-defined remedy.
+Here, however, while asserting that standard, both the district court and Ninth Circuit effectively applied a "least" restrictive alternative approach without placing any burden on Respondents to show that the alternative approach could preserve the NCAA's conception of its own product design.
+Nor, importantly, did the Ninth Circuit even consider whether its selfmade alternative would just as likely harm consumer welfare in the "but for world"-i.e., whether the same output and quality of amateur athletic competitions would likely exist throughout the NCAA under the court's self-defined remedy.
 Such an economic inquiry is essential to ensure that supposedly less restrictive alternatives enhance rather than harm consumer welfare.
-A court's musings are not a substitute for this economic analysis of the but-for world.
+A court's tinkering and assumptions, no matter how well intentioned, are not a substitute for this economic analysis of the but-for world.